 WordPress gallery extensions are already superb, some mimicing the look and feel of galleries on social media.
 NextGEN gallery has been around for years, but my favorites are Justified Image Grid with the little-known Social Gallery.
 All for around US$50.
 (Configuring them correctly is the key though).

 There’s also good slider tools like SliderPro or Soliloquy.
-(Others like Revolution slider are too complex and should be avoided).
+(Others like Revolution slider are usually way too complex and should be avoided).
 But take care using sliders, since research tells us these ever-popular visual tools actually annoy most visitors, reducing engagement and even site ranking…

 I prefer the Flickr image gallery look with a Facebook social popup, but there’s countless other combos and special effects possible.
 But most of these tools cannot be used to sell photos.
 They just make the gallery pages look pretty.
 Here’s my simple example below.